If you haven’t implemented a VoIP software yet, it’s time you start NOW. This list of important VoIP statistics should convince you why.

 By showing genuine interest in the prospects and their businesses right from the outset of the call, you allow business conversations to flow naturally without pressuring them to commit to buying your product.

 Other methods of cold communication such as emails tend to be less effective.
-In a mini poll by Hubspot, over 37% of respondents have anywhere between over 11 to over 50 unread emails.
+In a mini poll by Hubspot, over 37% of respondents have anywhere between 11 to over 50 unread emails.

 This means that your outreach emails are a lot less likely to be noticed by your prospects than your phone calls.
 I mean, how can one not notice a vibrating or ringing phone?